eruhlinteractive/Astrocore/README.md

 1. Install the following libraries with vcpkg: [Raylib](https://www.raylib.com/), [Box2D](https://box2d.org/)
 2. Build and install the following libraries to your system: [tmxlite](https://github.com/fallahn/tmxlite)
-3. Add astrolib to the Cmake build config
+3. Add astrocore to the Cmake build config